tillbiskup/evedata/docs/architecture.rst

 .. admonition:: Points to discuss further (without claiming to be complete)

-    * How to handle data filling?
-(But: see discussion on fill modes in the section below)

-      * Obviously, if one wants to plot arbitrary HDF5 datasets against each other (as currently possible), data (*i.e.* axes) need to be made compatible.
-      * The original values should always be retained, to be able to show/tell which values have actually been obtained (and to discriminate between not recorded and failed to record, *i.e.* no entry vs. NaN in the original HDF5 dataset)
-      * Could there be different (and changing) filling of the data depending on which "axes" should be plotted against each other?

-    * Do we care here about reproducibility, *i.e.* a history?
+    * How to deal with monitors?

+      * Add an ``events`` attribute to the ``Measurement`` class?
+It might be an interesting use case to have a list of "events" (aka values for the different monitors) in chronological order, and similar to the monitors themselves, they should be mappable to the position counts.
+This would allow for a display of arbitrary data together with (relevant) events.

+Some comments (not discussions any more, though):

+* Reproducibility, *i.e.* history of tasks performed on the data.

   * Background: In the ASpecD framework, reproducibility is an essential concept, and this revolves about having a dataset with one clear data array and *n* corresponding axes.
 The original data array is stored internally, making undo and redo possible, and each processing and analysis step always operates on the (current state of the) data array.
 In case of the datasets we deal with here, there is usually no such thing as the one obvious data array, and users can at any time decide to focus on another set of "axes", *i.e.* data and corresponding axis values, to operate on.
-      * One option would be to *not* deal with the concept of reproducibility here, but delegate this to the ``radiometry`` package.
+  * The ``evedata`` package does *not* deal with the concept of reproducibility, but delegates this to the ``radiometry`` package.
 There, the first step would be to decide which of the available channels accounts as the "primary" data (if not set as preferred in the scan already and read from the eveH5 file accordingly).

-    * How to deal with images stored in files separate from the eveH5 file?
+* Dealing with images stored in files separate from the eveH5 file.

-      * The evefile subpackage will most probably only provide the links (*i.e.* filenames) to these files, but nothing else.
+  * The eveH5 file contains only the links (*i.e.* filenames) to these files.
+The :mod:`evefile <evedata.evefile>` subpackage comes with importers for images as well.
+Hence, in an :obj:`EveFile <evedata.evefile.boundaries.evefile.EveFile>` object, the images will be directly accessible.
-      * Should these files be imported into the dataset already and made available?
-Probably, the same discussion as that regarding importing data from the eveH5 file (reading everything at once or deferred reading on demand, see section on interfaces below) applies here as well.

-    * How to deal with monitors?

-      * Add an ``events`` attribute to the ``Measurement`` class?
-It might be an interesting use case to have a list of "events" (aka values for the different monitors) in chronological order, and similar to the monitors themselves, they should be mappable to the position counts.
-This would allow for a display of arbitrary data together with (relevant) events.
+  * Accessing images of course means having access to the image files stored separately from the eveH5 file.
+  * Regarding deferred loading: Loading images is a rather cheap operation (typically <1 ms per image), hence one could load *all* images at once when first accessing the data.

 metadata module